joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

     space and time can be unified into single, coherent experience of being.

 [^2]:
-    Some algorithms can be exponenitally faster if they are run on a quantum computer than if they are run on a Turing machine (which is inherently classical).
+    The statement that this is true for all algorithms is known as the Church-Turing Thesis.
+Some algorithms can be exponenitally faster if they are run on a quantum computer than if they are run on a Turing machine, which is inherently classical.
 Nevertheless, for our purposes the algorithmic efficiency isn't relevant.
-The Turing machine can still compute the algorithm which is all that matters to us.
+As far as we know, anything that can be computed by a quantum computer can also be computed by a Turing machine, and it is only the question of computability that matters to us. compute the algorithm which is relevant to us.

 [^3]:
     This happens more frequently than you might think.
 You can actually run an app on your smartphone that uses the camera as a cosmic ray detector.

-[^4]:
-    If we like we can tighten the definition such that the machine must not only produce identical outputs to the Turing machine, but must maintain identical internal states as well.
-This makes no difference to the argument.

 [^5]:
     This is the so-called "systems response" to John Searle's Chinese Room